Preserving Prosperity By Extending Health Span Of Society One Patient At A Time

 Expected Results and Maintenance

-Is Botox for Hyperhidrosis Safe?
+Is Botulinum Toxinfor Hyperhidrosis Safe?

-Botox for Hyperhidrosis is FDA-approved and considered safe when performed by a qualified medical professional.
+Botulinum Toxin for Hyperhidrosis is FDA-approved and considered safe when performed by a qualified medical professional.
 However, as with any medical procedure, there are potential side effects, including:

 Mild redness or swelling at the injection site.